 - TCE (Tax Counseling for the Elderly): Another IRS program, TCE serves those who are at least 60 years old.

 - AARP Foundation’s Tax-Aide Program: This nonprofit organization provides those 50 and older with free tax help.

 Do you prepare your taxes on your own or by hiring an accountant?
 Fortunately, there’s no wrong answer to that question.

 How you choose to prepare your taxes is ultimately your decision.
-Consider how simple or complex your tax return for 2021 will be as well as how much time and money you want to spend preparing your taxes before you decide.
+Consider how simple or complex your tax return will be as well as how much time and money you want to spend preparing your taxes before you decide.